jpbelang/presentations/spring/injection.md

 * Field injection forces us to use spring in testing.

-* Field injection is easy to misuse
+* Field injection is the easiest to misuse

-* It lets developers easily add dependencies to classes without consideration for good software development practices.
+* The Spring developers recommend using constructor injection  Shouldn't we listen to them ?
 ---
 # Fixing spring